rigard/rulebooks/rulebooks/the-resistance.md

 Even if you are caught as a spy, you still have a valuable role to play in keeping the other spies safe.
 Use your status as a known spy to create confusion and discontent among the resistance operatives while protecting the remaining undercover spies.

 **Resistance Strategy Tip:** Use all the information available Information in The Resistance comes at multiple levels.
-First are players’ voting patterns, second are Mission results, and third are cues that you can discern from player interactions.
+First are players' voting patterns, second are Mission results, and third are cues that you can discern from player interactions.
 Resistance Operatives must use all the information at hand to root out the Spy infestation.

 # Variants: